krieven/Stacker-sample/README.md

 ## How to run

->Note: Stacker and Stacker-sample both written on Java 11
+>Stacker and Stacker-sample are written on Java 11

 To Run the application you should